bluemelony12/STM32_AI_HandPosture_Demo/README.md

 The Nucleo F401RF, connected to the X-NUCLEO-53LxA1 board, receives VL53L8 ToF sensor data and recognizes hand motions through CNN model processing using X-CUBE-AI and the GesturesMZ library in the Gestures sample code.
 Processed hand motion values are transmitted to the STM32F769I-DISCO board via Uart communication, and the results are displayed via GUI.
 There are three menus in the GUI.
-1. Recognizes the shape of the hand
+1. Recognizes the shape of the hand(Using X-CUBE-AI)
-2. Recognizes hand height and height
+2. Recognizes hand height and heigh(Using GesturesMZ lib)
-3. Recognizes the position of the hand
+3. Recognizes the position of the hand(Using GesturesMZ lib)

 The GUI is built with Touchgfx, and you can move the menu with the touch of the screen.